Learn more about IUP’s current COVID-19 mitigation guidelines, announced July 22.

 College is about more than classes and exams.
-At IUP, there are many ways to wind down when you need to, but how that will happen will change.
-Here’s information about athletics, concerts and performances, admissions events, and more.
+At IUP, there are countless lectures, panels, theater and music productions, and many ways to wind down when you need to.

 You can always call the Office of Admissions to ask questions.
 We don’t want this situation to keep you from getting all the information you need to make your decision.